FAQ's for Existing Eagles

 Q. I’m a fast runner.
 Is there anything for me?

 A. Yes!
 We welcome runners of all standards and have plenty of fast runners in the club.
 The club 5k records are currently 16:43 (men) and 18:43 (women), while the marathon records are 2:37:44 (men) and 3:04:56 (women).
 In addition to our club runs, which you can run at your own pace, our track, hills and intervals sessions are designed to improve performance for all of our runners and our club coaches will work with you to help you achieve your running goals.
 There are also plenty of opportunities to race for the club at all distances.

 Q. Is there a charge for the running sessions or coaching?

 A. No. We offer several official club sessions per week, including the Monday and Wednesday night club runs, hill training sessions, interval sessions and technique/drills sessions, depending on the time of year, which are all included in your joining fee.
 Runners are also free to organise their own runs, and the Facebook group is very useful for this.
-We also have several qualified running coaches (with the UKA Coach in Running Fitness qualification) and qualified run leaders (with the UKA Leader in Running Fitness qualification) – all club volunteers – who are happy to provide individual coaching or to write training plans for club members.
-There is no charge for this.
+We also have several qualified running coaches (with the UKA Coach in Running Fitness qualification) and qualified run leaders (with the UKA Leader in Running Fitness qualification) – all club volunteers – who provide coached sessions for the club.

 Q. Is there anywhere for me to leave a bag while I’m running?

-A. Both Crispins Wine Bar on Ealing Green and the New Inn on St Mary's Road have kindly offered to store bags for us on club run nights.
+A. Crispins Wine Bar on Ealing Green has kindly offered to store bags for us on club run nights.
 Simply mention that you are with the Eagles and they will point out where to leave your bag.
-Bags are left at Crispins and the New Inn at your own risk and neither the club nor these establishments can accept any responsibility for loss or damage.
+Bags are left at Crispins at your own risk and neither the club nor Crispins can accept any responsibility for loss or damage.